-Islam: Benefits of Honest and Risk of Lying According to Islam ~ Hi all readers!
-In a number of previous articles, I have explained a number of things related to the Hereafter, in this article I will explain about honesty and lies in Islamic teachings.
-Actually, there are still many other information about the discussion relating to the afterlife.
+Benefits of Honest and Risk of Lying According to Islam ~ Hi all readers!
+In a number of previous articles, I have explained a number of things related to the Hereafter, in this article I will explain honesty and lies in Islamic teachings.
+Actually, there is still much other information about the discussion relating to the afterlife.
 Maybe I will convey that later, Allah willing.

 I am sure we all know what honesty and lies are.
 Maybe we ourselves have done both.
 I think we all know the benefits of honesty and the risk of lying.
 In Islamic teachings there is special advice given by the Prophet Muhammad sallallaahu ‘alaihi wa sallam to Ali bin Abi Talib about both.
 That is what I will explain in this article.